-If you’re familiar with Sarah Chapman skincare, you’ll know of her Skinesis signature massage technique.
-This involves tapping, pinching and knuckling of the face, particularly around the jawline.
+If you’re familiar with Sarah Chapman, you’ll know of her Skinesis signature massage technique.
+This involves tapping, pinching and knuckling the face, particularly around the jawline.

-Much like other muscles in our bodies.
-If you excercise your facial muscles regularly you should start to see a tightening or firming of your features.
+Much like other muscles in our bodies, If you exercise your facial muscles regularly you should start to see a tightening or firming of your features.
 Throw in a Massage, and you’ll also benefit from extra blood flow.
 More blood flow…More glow.

 Over the years, I’ve used all kinds of electrical facial gadgetry.
 Including Tua Viso which passively stimulates the facial muscles with tiny electrical impulses.
 I’ve had to reign back my Tua Viso use a little due to my heart condition, going overboard seems to cause odd heart sensations for me as it can interrupt normal rhythm.
 The very reason it’s not recommended for those of us with heart problems; I’ve never been one to do as I’m told (within reason).

-I love the idea of encouraging lymphatic drainage around my jaw line as I certainly don’t want fluid build up there.
+I love the idea of encouraging lymphatic drainage around my jawline, as I certainly don’t want fluid build up there.
 Plus, who doesn’t want a lovely glow to their skin?
-I use mine two or three times a week at bedtime before I apply my usual skincare.
-Stimulating that all-important collagen production and lymphatic drainage.
-I can then drift off letting my body get to work while I sleep.
+I use mine two or three times a week at bedtime after I’ve applied my usual skincare.
+Stimulating that all-important collagen production and lymphatic drainage, I can then drift off letting my body get to work while I sleep.